obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 1. `urgency` ([[Urgency|urgency]])
 1. `recurring` (recurring tasks sort before non-recurring ones: [[Recurring Tasks]])
 1. `tag` (the description of the task)

+## Sort by File Properties

+1. `path` (the path to the file that contains the task)
+1. `filename` (the filename of the file that contains the task, with its extension)
+    - Note that tasks from different notes with the same file name will be sorter.

+> [!released]
+`sort by filename` was introduced in Tasks 1.21.0.

+1. `sort by heading` (the heading preceding the task; files with empty headings sort before other tasks)

+> [!released]
+`sort by heading` was introduced in Tasks 1.21.0.

 ## Multiple sort criteria